Portfolio Management: What to Expect?

 The Portfolio Management service is available for clients who would like to delegate the day-to-day work of managing investments to me.
 Before I can manage your investments for you, you’ll need to complete a few administrative steps to set this up.

 First, depending on where your accounts are now, you may need to transfer your accounts from your current custodian.
-I can manage assets held in most types of Vanguard accounts, and some 401(k) plans.
-I have also set up a custodial relationship with TD Ameritrade Institutional.
-If your accounts are currently at a different custodian, then the first step will be to choose which custodian to use.
+I can manage assets held in most types of Vanguard accounts and in some employer plans.
+If your accounts are currently at another custodian, then the first step will be to choose which custodian to use.
 I’ll help you decide which option makes the most sense for you based on the available investment options and fees for each custodian.
 Then, I’ll get you in touch with a transfer specialist who can work with you to make the transfer process as smooth as possible.

 Next, we’ll need give me trading authority over your accounts.
 To do this at Vanguard, we’ll execute what’s known as a “Limited Power of Attorney” (LPOA), which allows me to view your accounts, submit transactions, and transfer money to your bank account.
 There is a long list of account-related activities that I won’t be allowed to do, such as change your address, transfer money between accounts with different owners, or transfer money to a new bank account.
 The purpose of these limitations is to protect you and give you peace of mind, but it also means that you’ll need to take care of a few account administration tasks yourself (such as linking your bank account).
 I can walk you through how to do all of this when we meet.
 For most types of Vanguard accounts, this account access can be granted online.
 Paper forms are required in a few cases.